TosbackCgusBridge-Bot/CGUs-versions/Allthingsd/Privacy Policy.md

 **Data Retention**.
 We will retain your Personal Information for the period necessary to fulfill the purposes outlined in this Privacy Policy unless a longer retention period is required or allowed by law.

 **Collection of Personal Financial Information by a Payment Service**.
-In some cases, we may use an unaffiliated payment service to allow you to purchase a product or make payments (“Payment Service”).
+In some cases, we may use an unaffiliated payment service to allow you to purchase a product or make payments (?Payment Service?).
 If you wish to purchase a product or make a payment in such a case, you will be directed to a Payment Service webpage.
-Any information that you provide to a Payment Service will be subject to the applicable Payment Service’s privacy policy, rather than this Privacy Policy.
-We have no control over, and are not responsible for, any Payment Service’s use of information collected through any Payment Service.
+Any information that you provide to a Payment Service will be subject to the applicable Payment Service?s privacy policy, rather than this Privacy Policy.
+We have no control over, and are not responsible for, any Payment Service?s use of information collected through any Payment Service.

 **Linked Services**.
 The Dow Jones Online Services may also be linked to sites operated by third parties, and may carry advertisements or offer content, functionality, games or applications developed and maintained by third parties.
 Some of these third party sites may be co-branded with a Dow Jones logo, even though they are not operated or maintained by us.
 For example: